iot-home-control/system-backend/README.md

 - grafana

 ### Setup
-In the following we assume `/opt/home-control/system-backend` to be the installation location and non-absolute paths will be assumed relative to this directory.
+In the following we assume all non-absolute paths will be relative to the installation directory.
+All our examples assume `/opt/home-control/system-backend` to be the installation location.

-1. Unpack the release file to the installation directory.
+1. Unpack the downloaded release file (or clone this repository)  to the installation directory.
 1. Create a Python virtual environment in the installation directory (it will be in a folder named venv)
    `python3 -m venv venv`.
 1. *Optional:* Activate the virtualenv by running `. venv/bin/activate`.